hopegipson/Couch_Coaches/README.md

     $ git clone https://github.com/hopegipson/fantasy_football.git
     $ bundle install

-User will also need to an API_KEY from https://sportsdata.io/.
-Save this API key in your .env file as API_KEY.
+User will also need to an API_KEY from <a href="https://sportsdata.io/"/> here.</a> Save this API key in your .env file as API_KEY.
 Omniauth integration is also reliant on the environmental variables FACEBOOK_KEY, FACEBOOK_SECRET.
 Dotenv gem is installed for environmental variable management.

 ## Usage